 One thing to bear in mind, however, is that out of this entire list lifeguarding/firefighting are the most dangerous, as well as physically and mentally straining careers.
 In every emergency you respond to, besides having the pressure to perform and save a life, you’re also putting your own life at risk.

-Need a surf trip to get away from your job?
+Need to get away from the 9 to 5?

 4. BOAT CAPTAIN / CREW

 As a boat captain or crew, your office will not be the beach, but the sea – or, in some cases, the wide-open ocean.
 That said, even though you will spend a lot of time drifting, you will eventually have to drop anchor somewhere.
 And we have all heard of the terrible places people sail to.

 But your day-to-day will revolve around water, which, as a surfer, is an element you should already at least be comfortable with.
 In fact, being able to tap into your surf knowledge – the understanding of tides, currents, wind patterns, and other climatologic and meteorological dynamics – is a great plus for anyone looking for a job in the maritime industry.